Do you want to try feeding your leopard gecko Dubia roaches?

-This rule applies to any insect you feed them, whether it be crickets, mealworms, or Dubia roaches.
+This rule applies to any insect you feed them, whether crickets, mealworms, or Dubia roaches.

 So in direct answer to the question, feed them 2 Dubia roaches for every inch the leopard gecko is long.

-Note: Variety is the spice of life, so if you want to mix and match insects, this is perfectly fine.
+Note: Variety is the spice of life, so this is perfectly fine if you want to mix and match insects.

 Your leopard gecko may even like it more.

-However, if you mix and match, make sure you feed the healthier insects before you feed the fattier and tastier insects.
+However, if you mix and match, make sure you feed the healthier insects before feeding the fattier and tastier insects.

 Reptiles who eat insects will gobble up super worms like it’s nobody’s business.